 Simple Carbs Can Be Detrimental to Your Health

-Simple carbs like refined grains and added sugars are horrible for your body.
+Excessive consumption of simple carbs like refined grains and added sugars harms your body.

 Below are some of the detrimental health effects of simple carbs: